Joseph-Anthony-King/CopilotPrompts/SocialistMeansOfProductionEvaluation/Summary/README.md

 The executive branch administers policies and manages day-to-day governance, while the legislative branch enacts laws and oversees constitutional amendments.
 The judicial branch resolves disputes and enforces constitutional provisions, ensuring accountability and legal integrity.
 The economic branch, unique to this system, is responsible for planning, resource allocation, and the management of public utilities, operating through democratic assemblies and cooperative boards.

+Of note, the legislative branch is a bicameral legislature.
+The lower house represents the full territorial expanse of the federation and the lower house is divided into rational administrative units set with respect to geography and history so that these units can be considered equal and representative.
+The repesentation will then be apportioned based on elections with proportional representation.

+The upper house is meant to serve as a check on majoritarian power, it's similar to the house of lords in the United Kingdom accept that qualification for this electorate is limited to the decendents of indigenous peoples and those whose ancestery can be at least 50% attributed to the decedent of a slave.
+The justification is that these two groups can trace their oppression and exploitation to land, this is compared to the house of lords which traced eligibility to ownership of land.
+This house serves two purposes, it has a veto on the lower house and serves as a court of last resort in capital punishment cases.

 ---

 ## Workers’ Federation: Replacing the Bourgeois State